39 top tips for fishkeepers

 29. Isolate

-An isolation tank does not need to be big or pretty, it just needs stable water conditions and a mature filter.
+An isolation tank does not need to be large or pretty, it just needs stable water conditions and a mature filter.
 Don’t use any chemical media like carbon, and an air-powered foam filter will suffice in most cases.
 As long as the tank holds water and is clean, it will be fine to use as a hospital tank.
 Ambient light is fine for the reason listed above, but low light will also cause less stress to the fish.

 Extra aeration is important as medications strip the water of oxygen.
 Décor can be a simple flowerpot for cover and maybe a plastic plant.
 Fit a tight lid as irritation from parasites and reaction to medications can cause jumping.